Emerging COVID-19 Success Story: Vietnam’s Commitment to Containment

 Third Degree Contact Tracing in Vietnam

 One noteworthy aspect of Vietnam’s approach is that it identified and quarantined suspected cases based on their epidemiological risk of infection (if they had contact with a confirmed case or traveled to a COVID-19 affected country), not whether they exhibited symptoms.
-The high proportion of cases that never developed symptoms (43 percent) suggests that this approach may have been a key contributor to limiting community transmission at an early stage.
-27
+The high proportion of cases that never develop symptoms (43 percent) suggests that this approach may have been a key contributor to limiting community transmission at an early stage.22

-For SARS, a strategy of identifying and isolating symptomatic people worked because it was infectious only after symptoms started.
-With SARS-CoV-2, however, infectiousness can occur before onset of symptoms or even in their absence, so such a strategy would be inadequate.
+For SARS, a strategy of identifying and isolating symptomatic people was effective because the virus was infectious only after symptoms started.
+With SARS-CoV-2, however, such a strategy would be inadequate, since infectiousness can occur before the onset or in the absence of symptoms.

-On March 10, the Ministry of Health worked with telecom companies to launch NCOVI, an app that helps citizens put in place a “neighborhood watch system” that complements official contact tracing efforts and may have helped to slow transmission of the disease, although the app has drawn criticism from some privacy advocates.
-NCOVI includes a map of detected cases and clusters of infections and allows users to declare their own health status, report suspected cases, and watch real-time movement of people placed under quarantine.29 On April 15, the app was ranked fourth in downloads among free health and fitness apps in Vietnam’s iOS app store.30 In mid-April, Vietnamese cyber security firm Bkav launched Bluezone, a Bluetooth-enabled mobile app that notifies users if they have been within approximately 6 feet (2 meters) of a confirmed case within 14 days.
-When users are notified of exposure, they are encouraged to contact public health officials immediately.31
+On March 10, the Ministry of Health worked with telecom companies to launch NCOVI, an app that helps citizens create a “neighborhood watch system” that complements official contact tracing efforts and may have helped to slow transmission of the disease, although the app has drawn criticism from some privacy advocates.
+NCOVI includes a map of detected cases and clusters of infections and allows users to declare their own health status, report suspected cases, and watch real-time movement of people placed under quarantine.24 In mid-April, Vietnamese cybersecurity firm Bkav launched Bluezone, a Bluetooth-enabled mobile app that notifies users if they have been within approximately 6 feet (2 meters) of a confirmed case within 14 days.
+When users are notified of exposure, they are encouraged to contact public health officials immediately.25 The Ministry of Information and Communications aimed to reach 60 percent of the population with the app and worked with network operators to promote it.
+By August 20, the application had exceeded 20 million downloads.13

 Infection Prevention and Control in Health Care Settings

-Preventing transmission to health care workers and subsequently back into the community is another important containment strategy.
-During the SARS outbreak in 2003–2004, dozens of Vietnamese health care workers were infected; apart from the index patient, everyone in Vietnam who died from SARS was a doctor or a nurse.32 Over the past ten years, however, Vietnam has significantly improved hospital infection control by investing in organizational systems, building physical facilities, buying equipment and supplies, and training health workers.
+Preventing transmission to health care workers, and from health care workers to the community, is another important containment strategy.
+During the SARS outbreak in 2003–2004, dozens of Vietnamese health care workers were infected; apart from the index patient, everyone in Vietnam who died from SARS was a doctor or a nurse.26 Over the past ten years, however, Vietnam has significantly improved hospital infection control by investing in organizational systems, building physical facilities, buying equipment and supplies, and training health workers.

-Vietnam implemented mass quarantines in suspected hot spots based on evolving epidemiological evidence over time (see table).
+Vietnam implemented mass quarantines in suspected hot spots based on evolving epidemiological evidence over time (see Table 1).
 Vietnam entered a nationwide lockdown on April 1.
 Initially, the lockdown was set for 15 days, but it was extended to 21 days in 28 out of 63 provinces.
+During the Da Nang outbreak in August, 10 provinces were locked down.

 Son Loi Commune (Vinh Phuc Province)